Annakodi: Production

-Soundtrack
+Music

-The film score was composed by Sabesh–Murali, while the songs were by G. V. Prakash Kumar, the latter collaborating with Bharathiraja for first time.
-After 21 years Gangai Amaran joined with Bharathiraja by writing lyrics for the film along with Vairamuthu, Egadesi and Kavingar Arivumathi.
+The film score was composed by Sabesh–Murali, while the songs were by G. V. Prakash Kumar.
 The audio released on 20 January 2013 at Railway grounds, Arasaradi, Madurai.
-Ilaiyaraaja, directors Mahendran, Balu Mahendra, K. Bhagyaraj, Vasanth, Vikraman, S. A. Chandrasekhar, Agathiyan, actors Raadhika, Radha, Sathyaraj, Saranya Ponvannan, composers Yuvan Shankar Raja, Karthik Raja, Bhavatharini, S. Thanu, Ramesh Khanna graced the event along with the film crew.

-Release

-Satellite rights of the film were secured by Sun TV.
-The film was given a "U/A" certificate by the Censor Board and released on 28 June 2013 alongside Thulli Vilayadu.

 Critical reception

-Rediff wrote:"film lacks depth and fails to ignite the passion needed for such an emotionally compelling story".
-Indian express wrote:"Long and dreary, and testing one’s patience at times, it’s a disappointing fare from the ace director".
-Behindwoods wrote:"To sum up, this melodramatic movie doesn't have a new story to tell and the closing message about love being beyond all such issues like caste, creed and religion is again a really dated thought".
-In.com wrote:"Overall, Annakodi is typical Bharathiraja style village story but it lacks the intensity and soul seen in the director's earlier ones".
-Baradwaj Rangan of the Hindu wrote "This material, stuffed with class and caste politics, is perfect for melodrama, with juicy twists and turns at every point.
+S. Saraswathi of Rediff.com wrote the film "lacks depth and fails to ignite the passion needed for such an emotionally compelling story".
+Malini Mannath of The New Indian Express wrote, "Long and dreary, and testing one’s patience at times, it’s a disappointing fare from the ace director".
+Vivek Ramz of In.com wrote, "Overall, Annakodi is typical Bharathiraja style village story but it lacks the intensity and soul seen in the director's earlier ones".
+Baradwaj Rangan wrote for The Hindu, "This material, stuffed with class and caste politics, is perfect for melodrama, with juicy twists and turns at every point.
 But, here, there’s no emotional core.
 The leads strike no sparks together – they could be siblings...and the drama doesn’t explode.
 A strange kind of listlessness settles over the proceedings, and we see a lot of things happening without being affected by any of it."